 - Call 911 or the Columbus Police – You want the police to arrive as soon as possible to control traffic, begin an initial investigation, and prepare an accident report.

 - Go to the emergency room – You should seek medical attention as soon as possible after a truck accident.
-It is important to be looked over by a doctor because your injuries may not be readily apparent.
-Concussions and internal bleeding may not be noticeable to you or friend just after the crash, but a physician will check for these types of injuries.
+It is important to be looked over by a doctor because your truck injuries may not be readily apparent.
+Concussions and internal bleeding may not be noticeable to you or a friend just after the crash, but a physician will check for these types of injuries.
 In Columbus, you can visit the Ohio State University Hospital, Mount Carmel, OhioHealth, or a local ER.

 - Exchange insurance information – Ask the truck driver for their name, contact information, employer, and insurance information.